vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 My default sleep duration is about 7.5-8 hours.
 Generally, going down to 7 hours on a day doesn't have significant repercussions.

+#### Default minimum gap between last meal and sleeping

+I default to a minimum gap of 3 hours between the end of my last meal and sleeping, with the gap being larger in some cases.
+I also aim for a gap of at least 2 hours between the last meal and shower/bath.

 ### Sleeping late and getting up naturally

 This may happen, for instance, in cases that I am really hooked to